 Participants will be able to select any set of rules and procedures to govern the proceeding, including those prepared by private arbitral organizations, created by the participants themselves, or by the center.
 Notably, the law also authorizes arbitral tribunals or other panels to conduct discovery, such as issuing subpoenas for witnesses to testify and/or requests for the production of books, papers, records, and other documents.

-The law provides that conducting arbitration in New Jersey, or making a written agreement to arbitrate within the state, will constitute a consent by the parties to the exercise of in personam jurisdiction by New Jersey courts, but only for the purposes of that arbitration.
+The law provides that, or making a written agreement to arbitrate within the state, will constitute a consent by the parties to the exercise of in personam jurisdiction by New Jersey courts, but only for the purposes of that arbitration.
 In addition, arbitral awards or settlements issued by a center authorized under SB 602 can be enforced by any court of competent jurisdiction as permitted by law and consistent with the Federal Arbitration Act and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 If the parties specifically submit to jurisdiction, a center may require those parties residing in countries not signatories to the New York Convention and not having sufficient assets otherwise within the jurisdiction of the New Jersey courts, to post bonds or other security.